Morning Brief FM | January 14, 2025

 Advertisements

-The financial landscape has been painted with contrasting performances as the U.Sstock market prepares itself in anticipation of the much-awaited Consumer Price Index (CPI) dataIn a clear demonstration of the market's volatility, energy stocks surged more than 2%, providing a rescue for the S&P 500 as it battled a precarious reboundHowever, the technology sector, a critical engine for economic growth, weighed heavily on overall performanceAt the start of trading, the Nasdaq slipped nearly 2% but managed to recover partially, closing down by 0.28%.
+The financial landscape has been painted with contrasting performances as the U.S. stock market prepares itself in anticipation of the much-awaited Consumer Price Index (CPI) dataIn a clear demonstration of the market's volatility, energy stocks surged more than 2%, providing a rescue for the S&P 500 as it battled a precarious reboundHowever, the technology sector, a critical engine for economic growth, weighed heavily on overall performanceAt the start of trading, the Nasdaq slipped nearly 2% but managed to recover partially, closing down by 0.28%.
 Notably, Nvidia, a key player in the AI and tech space, experienced a decline of nearly 5% at one point, eventually settling for a near 2% lossAmidst this turmoil, the cryptocurrency sector also felt the effects as shares of D-Wave Quantum, known for its quantum computing innovations, plunged over 30%.
 Conversely, Tesla saw a remarkable turnaround, initially dropping close to 4% before closing up more than 2%, exemplifying the erratic nature of the market.

-The yield on the ten-year U.STreasury bond rose above 4.80%, marking its highest point in more than a year, as inflation concerns linger in the backgroundThe strength of the dollar became apparent as it broke over the 110 mark on the index, reaching two-year highsConversely, the euro hit a two-year low, while the offshore Chinese yuan saw a gain, inching back above 7.35.
+Additional market indicators reflected a broader trendThe yield on the ten-year U.STreasury bond rose above 4.80%, marking its highest point in more than a year, as inflation concerns linger in the backgroundThe strength of the dollar became apparent as it broke over the 110 mark on the index, reaching two-year highsConversely, the euro hit a two-year low, while the offshore Chinese yuan saw a gain, inching back above 7.35.

-On the commodity front, crude oil prices saw a third consecutive increase, climbing to a five-month high, with U.Soil hitting a remarkable gain of over 3%.
+On the commodity front, crude oil prices saw a third consecutive increase, climbing to a five-month high, with U.S. oil hitting a remarkable gain of over 3%.
 However, gold prices fell from their previously established highs, dropping more than 1% during trading hoursMoving across the globe into the Asian markets, the situation mirrored that of the U.S., with mixed results from the three major indices, while the North China Stock 50 faced a significant loss of over 2%.

 In noteworthy developments influencing the markets, Tencent's founder, Ma Huateng, revealed during an internal meeting that the company's international gaming operations are closing in on half of its business derived from China